 Fall Science Experiment: Use Chromatography to Extract Color from Green Leaves

-Note: It is advised to do this experiment at the beginning of the class session to allow time for the changes in leaf color to occur during the experiment.
+Note: It is advised to do this experiment at the beginning of the class session to allow time for the changes in leaf color to occur during the experiment (if you are doing this as part of a co-op or Sunday school class, etc.).

-• Two or three autumn leaves (those are the ones that have changed color)
+- two or three autumn leaves (that have changed color)

 1. Collect two or three colorful leaves and two or three green leaves.